icook/wercker-frontend/README.md

 wercker-frontend
 ================

-A Wercker box with some extra front end dependencies
+A Wercker box with latest haml, sass, compass, grunt and less.